BRE University Centres of Excellence

 Research areas include: building modelling, design, materials, structures and fire protection

-- Cardiff University - BRE Centre for Computational Analysis
+- Cardiff University - BRE Trust Centre for Sustainable Engineering

 Research areas include: resilience of the built environment, assisted living/ageing population, renewable energy for the domestic sector, low carbon design